-The next meeting of the Group is scheduled for Monday, 27 October 2025.
+The next meeting of the Group is scheduled for late 2026.
+An exact date is unknown at this time.

 The Pioneer Lake and Dam area is situated on Tasmanian Crown Land and is managed by the Tasmanian Parks and Wildlife Service (PWS).